zhenry9/mammoth-timers-guide/doc/source/equipment/in-depth/tag-cp-540.rst

 To set the lock times, navigate to :menuselection:`F --> Parameters --> Lock Time --> Input #` and enter the desired time.
 The minimum is 0.01 s.
 After setting, the lock time will be printed to the tape.

-Here is an example of a timer with a start gate connected to input 1 with a lock time of 1.00 second, and photocells for interval times and the finish connected to inputs 2-4 with lock times of 0.10 s.
+Here is an example of a timer with a :ref:`start gate <Start Block>` connected to input 1 with a lock time of 1.00 second, and :ref:`photocells <Photocell Pair>` for interval times and the finish connected to inputs 2-4 with lock times of 0.10 s.

 .. image:: ../../img/cp540/lock-times.jpg